mikeal/response/README.md

 # Response

-The basic idea is to build request for http responses.
+The basic idea is to build [request](https://github.com/mikeal/request) for HTTP Responses.

-The whole package is still beta.
+This whole package is still beta.

 # Usage